JamesHertz/fs-navigation/README.md

 ```
 sudo ./fs-install.sh /opt
 ```
-This will install fs-navegation in **/opt** folder, more about it below.
+This will install fs-navigation in **/opt** folder, more about it below.

 ## Understand install script